Skip to main content

 Walker Consultants is working with the Fresno County Rural Transit Agency (FCTRA) to test how new technologies can be implemented to enhance and expand transit service in rural areas.

 The cost of providing traditional transit services in rural areas increases every year, as the County struggles to cover large service areas to meet rider needs.
 Social service organizations across Fresno County expressed the need for transportation services for their residents and clients to travel to jobs, medical appointments, training, the grocery store, and other vital destinations.
-Some areas of the County have no fixed-route transit service and people experience mile-long walks in the sun and heat to get to the nearest bus stop.
+Some areas of the county have no fixed-route transit service and people experience mile-long walks in the sun and heat to get to the nearest bus stop.
 From there, riders must often make several bus connections to reach their final destination, making traditional transit a long and unreliable travel option.

 A New Plan for Better Service